erdemmeral/blob-warfare/README.md

   - Join game rooms with other players
   - Compete or cooperate with real players
   - Towers can target other players if they're smaller than you
+- **Mobile Support**: Play on your smartphone or tablet with touch controls

 ## How to Play

 1. Enter your nickname when prompted
 2. Choose the number of bots and their difficulty
 3. Decide whether to play in single-player or multiplayer mode
-4. Control your blob with the mouse
+4. Control your blob with the mouse (or touch on mobile)
 5. Collect food (small dots) to grow and earn points
-6. Use points to place towers by clicking the buttons or using number keys:
+6. Use points to place towers by clicking the buttons or using number keys (on desktop):
-   - Basic Tower: Press 1 (10 points)
+   - Basic Tower: Press 1 or tap button (10 points)
-   - Fast Tower: Press 2 (25 points)
+   - Fast Tower: Press 2 or tap button (25 points)
-   - Heavy Tower: Press 3 (50 points)
+   - Heavy Tower: Press 3 or tap button (50 points)
 7. Avoid larger enemy blobs and other players
 8. Try to become the largest blob in the game!

+## Mobile Play

+The game is fully playable on mobile devices:
+- Use touch to move your blob
+- Tap the tower buttons at the bottom of the screen to place towers
+- The game automatically adjusts difficulty and world size for better mobile experience

 ## Multiplayer Setup